shahanakattil/ai-in-a-day/03-knowledge-mining/2a-document-processing-and-summarization.md

 5. Select **Save** **(3)** to save the CORS settings.

 6. Return to the Azure Portal page with your storage account.
-Navigate back to the **AI-in-a-Day** resource group and select the Cognitive services multi-service account **aiinaday-formrecog<inject key="DeploymentID" enableCopy="false"/>**.
+Navigate back to the **AI-in-a-Day** resource group and select the Form recognizer resource **aiinaday-formrecog<inject key="DeploymentID" enableCopy="false"/>**.

     ![The Cognitive Services service is selected](media/form-recog-new.png)